mleggett25/Walmart-Sales-Analysis/README.md

 ![High Performance Stores](Images/high_performance_stores.png)

 This identified ten High Performance stores.
-Next, I wrote a query to identify the Mid-High Performance stores by selecting the stores wtih total revenues less than the above average median, but greater than the average total revenue of all stores.
+Next, I wrote a query to identify the Mid-High Performance stores by selecting the stores with total revenues less than the above average median, but greater than the average total revenue of all stores.

 ```
 SELECT store AS Store, Total_Revenue